Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Numerical examples

 \section{Numerical examples}

 In this section, we report the performance with several examples by testing the accuracy and the robustness with respect to the singular parameter $\varepsilon$ to resolve solutions with boundary layer effects.
-Unless otherwise specified, we only consider the lowest-order element ($k = 2$) and the domain $\Omega$ is taken as the unit square $(0,1)^2$.
+We have considered both the case of $ k = 2$ and the case of $k = 3$ and the domain $\Omega$ is taken as the unit square $(0,1)^2$.

 All examples are implemented in MATLAB R2019b.
 The code is available on GitHub (\url{https://github.com/Terenceyuyue/mVEM}) as part of the mVEM package, which includes efficient and easy-to-follow implementations for various VEMs from the literature.
 The subroutine `Fourth\_order\_Singular\_Perturbation\_IPVEM.m' is used to compute the numerical solutions, while the test script `main\_Fourth\_order\_Singular\_Perturbation\_IPVEM.m' is used to verify the convergence rates.